We would love you to join us!

 This area is very important to ensure that we have correctly maintained and pleasant vehicles for the public to enjoy.
 Due to the age of the majority of our rolling stock many tasks are performed on a weekly basis, from mechanical servicing to internal woodwork.
 Of course, gaining the knowledge in this area is difficult unless you are already a skilled workman, but our friendly team will share their knowledge of the area to pass on the skills.
 Simply restoring a Diesel Railcar involves mechanical, electrical, carpentary, joinery, painting and many other interesting and unusual tasks.

-Currently, vehicle maintenance and restoration is mostly performed on Tuesdays, Thursdays, Saturdays and Sundays.
+Currently, vehicle maintenance and restoration is mostly performed on Tuesdays, Thursdays, Saturdays and Sundays and we have opportunities in steam locomotive maintenance, diesel locomotive maintenance, coach restoration and locomotive restoration.

 How do I choose a role?